 BA Teaching Qualification for Further Education (TQFE) - in-service

-We’re one of just two Scottish Universities endorsed by the Scottish Government to offer the Teaching Qualification in Further Education (TQFE).
-This course is currently only available for students domiciled in Scotland.
+We’re one of just three Scottish Universities endorsed by the Scottish Government to offer the Teaching Qualification in Further Education (TQFE).
+This course is available to students domiciled in Scotland.

 - Award BA, University Diploma